SQL

 SELECT FORMAT(order_date, 'dd-MM-yyyy') FROM orders;

 Use FORMAT when you care about how the result looks, not just its type.
+It becomes particularly useful when embedded inside interactive HTML reports or browser-based dashboards.

 Performance Considerations

-The sql format function is powerful but not always fast.
+FORMAT is powerful but not always fast.
 Since it returns NVARCHAR, and must parse both value and format, it’s slower than simpler casting.
 Use it for:

 • Final output